Cheapest Ontario County Heating Oil Price History

 Short Term Trends

-Ontario’s overall fuel oil use changes each year correlating with how cold it gets each winter.
-As the temperature outside gets more chilly, homes’ boilers need to burn increasing amounts of number two heating oil to keep the house warm inside.
+Ontario’s overall heating oil usage changes from year to year as winter conditions change.
+As the temperature outside gets more chilly, homes’ HVAC systems need to burn increasing amounts of number two heating oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Ontario was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Ontario County Average Winter Temperature